DUNE/dune-justin/docs/justin_command.man_page.md

            the correct list file.
 Any files not represented in either file will be treated as unprocessed and made available for other jobs to process.

-           Output files which are to be uploaded with Rucio by the generic job must be created in the jobscript's workspace directory and have filenames matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
+           Output files which are to be uploaded with Rucio by the wrapper job must be created in the jobscript's workspace directory and have filenames matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
 The suffixed